Marceline the Vampire Queen: Relationship controversy

-The episode "What Was Missing" became controversial due to implications that Marceline and Princess Bubblegum had been in a past relationship.
+The episode "What Was Missing" became controversial due to implication of Marceline having been in a relationship with Bubblegum.
 The controversy largely began after an accompanying "Mathematical" recap—a studio-endorsed behind the scenes video series implied that there were lesbian relations between Princess Bubblegum and Marceline and that the writing staff actively seeks input from fans.
 This incident was addressed by the show's producer, Fred Seibert, who said that "in trying to get the show's audience involved we got wrapped up by both fan conjecture and spicy fanart and went a little too far."
 Soon after, the video recap and the entire channel was pulled off of YouTube, although "What Was Missing" still airs during reruns.
 Seibert's decision to remove the video also proved controversial; Bitch magazine later wrote an article about how the episode "handled female desire—female queer desire at that—in a subtle but complex way", and that the removal of the recap and the studio's perceived treatment of the controversy was detrimental towards the acceptance of queer romance in children's television.
 Ward later addressed the issue and gave a more neutral view; he said that, because there were "so many extreme positions taken on it all over the Internet", he did not "really want to comment on it [because] it was a big hullaballoo."
 Following "What Was Missing", the pairing of Bubblegum and Marceline became popular with many fans of the show, and was labelled "Bubbline".

 In August 2014, Olson told a crowd of fans gathered at a Barnes & Noble book signing from The Adventure Time Encyclopedia, that, according to Ward, Marceline and Princess Bubblegum had dated in the past, but that because the series airs in some areas where homosexual relationships are illegal, the relationship is not clearly depicted in the show.
-In series finale, "Come Along with Me", the two kiss, making their romantic relationship canon.
+In series finale, "Come Along with Me", the two kiss, unambiguously confirming Marceline's bisexuality and her romantic love for Princess Bubblegum.
 Muto told TVLine that the relationship between Bubblegum and Marceline as well as their kissing was "an ongoing conversation...
 It certainly wasn't in the show's original pitch.
 It was a relationship that evolved over time."
 Storyboard artist Hanna K. Nyström was responsible for adding in the kiss.
 According to Muto, this scene was not originally in the script; it merely noted that Bubblegum and Marceline "have a moment".
 When Nyström was working on the sequence, Muto gave her creative control as to how she wanted that "moment" to unfold.
 Muto noted, "When Hanna boarded that, there was a little note in the margin that said 'Come on!' with a big exclamation point.
 That was the only note.
 I can't argue with that."